jlacefie/sparksqltest/README.md

 sbt publish-local
 ```

+once you build the b1.1 branch of the connector, you will need to place it on each DSE node.
+you will want to replace the existing /usr/share/dse/spark/lib/spark-cassandra-connector_2.10-1.1.0-alpha3.jar with the new jar

 now setup the project in a new directory, not in the spark-cassandra-connector directory

 this assumes we have a standalone version of sbt.